Wheelchair Accessible Cape Town

 Wheelchair-accessible accommodation in Cape Town

 We stayed at the Tuscan Villa Guesthouse in Fish Hoek.
 Boulders Beach (African penguins), the Cape of Good Hope, Muizenberg, and other famous spots are close.
 So, therefore, Fish Hoek was a perfect “home base” for us.
-The Boulders Room is completely wheelchair accessible.
+The Boulders Room is entirely wheelchair accessible.
 There is enough space for a wheelchair user, and the spacious bathroom is just perfect with its roll-in shower.
 The height-adjustable beds are also a nice feature.
 Anita and Jeremy Rice were amiable, helpful, and caring hosts.
 And the breakfast buffet was a dream: freshly prepared fruit salad, delicious pastries, cereals, porridge, toast, cheese, yogurt, and a cooked English breakfast.

 Read more accessible travel advice